wmartinmimi/apk-devtool/README.md

 ## requests / issues

-If someone request a feature, I would try my best to add it.
+If you request a feature, I would try my best to add it.

 We welcome any issues or contributions!